On the clique number of Paley graphs of prime power order: Introduction

-However, finding a reasonably good upper bound remains to be an old and open problem in additive combinatorics \cite{CL}.
-The current best upper bound for $\omega(P_q)$ is of the order $\sqrt{q}$, which is the same as the above trivial bound given in Theorem \ref{tt}.
+However, finding a reasonably good upper bound remains to be an open problem in additive combinatorics \cite{CL}.
+The current best upper bound for $\omega(P_q)$ is of the order $\sqrt{q}$, which is the same as the above trivial bound given in Lemma \ref{tt}.
 Therefore, there is still a huge gap between the optimal upper bound we currently have and the lower bound for the clique number.
-For the case $q=p$, the current best result is that the clique number is at most $\sqrt{\frac{p}{2}}+1$, which was proved by Hanson and Petridis \cite{HP} using Stepanov's method:
+For the case $q=p$, the current best-known bound is $\sqrt{\frac{p}{2}}+1$, which was proved by Hanson and Petridis \cite{HP} using Stepanov's method.